SEMICeu/documentation/editor.md

 2. Edit the UML file in [uri.semic.eu-thema]

-   The editor opens the new copy and adds the property with the required annotations.
+   The editor edits the copy and adds the property with the required annotations.
    Figure [1](#figure1) shows the property 'baptismalName' with the label in English, definition and the assigned URI.
-   The editor commits this UML file.
+   After finishing the editing, the editor commits the UML file.
    Let 'ad345' the hash identifying this commit.

 3. Trigger the toolchain